 We're Here to Make a Real Difference

-Let's get creative!
+It's time to get creative!
 Our Engineering courses in Michigan feature:

-- Handy projects: We know all about app-based learning, but this is all about learning by doing.
+- Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.